 This resort-type bungalow features clean and crisp themes that combine well with its minimalist flair.
 It is also located on top of a hill and you will have wonderful views of the city along with a lovely garden and yard, where a pool and a grill are available during the summer.

 However, this is not recommended for guests with kids because their facilities are not well-equipped for younger guests.
 It can accommodate a maximum of 4 people and it has 1 bedroom.
 The room is spacious and it has a huge bathroom with a tub and a separate wet and dry area.
-The beds are comfortable and you will love the blinds they used on the windows – it can totally block the sunlight in the morning.
-Perfect for couples who want to enjoy Heraklion’s nightlife!.
+The beds are comfortable and you will love the blinds they used on the windows – they can block the sunlight in the morning.
+Perfect for couples who want to enjoy Heraklion’s nightlife!

 Villa at Estate Karares